albertcordina/Applicant-tracking-system/README.md

 Intended Audience:

-         Users: Individuals seeking financial government support who are comfortable with using online platforms to submit personal information and applications.
+         Applicants:     Individuals (over 18 years of age) seeking financial government support who are comfortable with using online platforms to submit personal information and applications.
-         Administrators: Personnel who will oversee the application process, review user information, and make decisions on the disbursement of aid.
+         Administrators: Personnel who will oversee the application process, review applicant's information, and make decisions on the disbursement of aid.

 This system is designed to be scalable and secure, ensuring that it can handle a growing number of users and sensitive data with integrity.